South Park, Oxford: Location

 The park is located alongside Headington Road.
 St Clement's links the park with central Oxford.
 A 19th-century bridge links the park with Headington Hill Park.
 On the southern boundary is the gently curving Morrell Avenue, named after a local brewery family.
 At the top end of the park is the Oxford Artisan Distillery, established in 2017 within the former Cheney Farm buildings.

 History

 The land was privately owned by the Morrell family of Headington Hill Hall until bought by the Oxford Preservation Trust in 1932 to preserve it as open space.
 In 1951 the Trust gave the land to the city of Oxford.
 A carved stone by the sculptor Eric Gill is located at the foot of the Park and records the Trust's gift thus:

 Events

 Many events are held in the park including the annual parade of the Lord Mayor and the annual fund-raising fireworks display of the Oxford branch of Round Table.

 On 7 July 2001, the rock band Radiohead performed a concert to more 40,000 people, with supporting performances by Beck, Humphrey Lyttelton, Sigur Rós, Rock of Travolta and Hestor Thrale.
 According to journalist Alex Ross, the show may have been the largest public gathering in Oxford history.

-Foodies Festivals organizes events at South Park, including master classes from chefs such as Levi Roots and Ed Baines.